Bernie Sanders on Iran

 Conflict Between Iran and Saudi Arabia: Bernie believes that the U.S. response to the regional conflict between Iran and Saudi Arabia should be rebalanced rather than favoring Saudi Arabia.

 Keeping the Iranian nuclear program in check with international observers is greatly preferable to the lack of oversight that has been the status quo.
 Imposing sanctions without a diplomatic agreement escalates tensions and risks military conflict with Iran.

 Without a nuclear deal, Iran can continue to rapidly develop its nuclear program with few checks in place.

-From 2007 to 2013, Iran exponentially increased its uranium holdings and operating centrifuges.
-Bernie views a nuclear-armed Iran as a threat and, therefore, supports the recent nuclear deal that will reduce Iran’s nuclear capabilities.
+From 2007 to 2013, Iran exponentially increased its uranium holdings and the number of centrifuges that were operating to refine that uranium.
+Highly refined uranium can be used to create nuclear material that could be used in a nuclear weapon.
+Bernie views a nuclear-armed Iran as a threat and supported the internationally negotiated nuclear deal that was brokered to reduce Iran’s nuclear capabilities.

 What is Bernie’s number one priority when it comes to Iran?

 Bernie’s top priority in Iran is to prevent them from obtaining a nuclear weapon without engaging in another military conflict with U.S. troops on the ground.

 In April of 2015, Bernie stated: “It is imperative that Iran not get a nuclear weapon.”
 That is why Bernie supports a nuclear deal with Iran.

 “I applaud the President … trying to reach out an agreement with the P5+1 in Iran, to try to figure out how we can prevent Iran from getting a nuclear weapon, which to me is an absolute imperative, but you do it in a way that doesn’t go to war.”

 What else has Bernie said about the Iran Nuclear Agreement?